gonfva/gonfva.github.io/content/en/blog/2010-11-25-corruption.md

-<blockquote>Two of the sources said Assange has also made the documents available to at least two other European publications -- the newspapers El Pais of Spain and Le Monde of France.</blockquote>
+    Two of the sources said Assange has also made the documents available to at least two other European publications -- the newspapers El Pais of Spain and Le Monde of France.

 That would suggest that government leaders implicated could be Spaniards or Frenchmen.
 Don't know if it's true.